bbog/custom-mod-autoindex/README.md

 A nicer defauly directory view using Apache's mod autoindex.
 With a custom html header and footer, the result looks nice and comes with an integrated image preview mechanism.

+## How to use

+Just copy these files in the root directory of your Apache server.
+You need `mod_autoindex` installed in order for this to work.
+If you already have a `.htaccess` file in the root, add to its content the code from the one on this repo.

 ## Info

 For more info, you can read my blog posts: